gideon-ogunbanjo/WeatherWhiz/README.md

 WeatherWhiz is a weather app that uses Open Weather Map API to fetch the latest weather information for cities and places around the globe.
 With its user-friendly interface and customizable features, WeatherWhiz is the perfect app for anyone who wants to stay up-to-date with the weather conditions in their favorite places.

 ### Features
 - Current weather: WeatherWhiz provides you with the current weather conditions of the location you have selected.
-You can search for a location by country name or use your device's GPS to detect your current location.
+You can search for a location by country or city name.

 - Weather forecast: WeatherWhiz also provides you with a weather forecast for the next 7 days.
 The forecast includes information about the temperature, humidity, wind speed, and chance of precipitation.